 EVENT DATE: Apr 18, 2015

 The event features celebrity pianists, high-achieving student pianists, piano teacher studios, living room performers, musicians and vocalists.
 Piano students and participants raise money and then showcase their piano talent while spreading the word that Piano Study = Brain Development.
 Piano lessons support brain development, helps to develop self-confidence, creativity, self-esteem, self-discipline, and critical thinking skills.
 Piano study also helps to build critical thinking skills in people of all ages.
-The money that is raised at Piano Celebration by the students and the donations taken the days of the event go to the Ronald McDonald House of Eastern Iowa and Western Illinois (RMHC-EIWI).
-Scott and Rock Island Counties are among the highest counties of residence for families served by RMHC-EIWI's core program, the Ronald McDonald House of Iowa City.
+The money that is raised at Piano Celebration by the students and the donations taken the days of the event go to the Ronald McDonald House of Eastern Iowa and Western Illinois, which serves as a “home away from home” for families with children receiving medical treatment.
+Scott and Rock Island Counties are among the highest counties of residence for families served by RMHC-EIWI.

 Since its conception in 2003, the annual Piano Celebration has raised over $350,000 for the Ronald McDonald House Charities of Eastern Iowa & Western Illinois.